jsmolka/workin/README.md

 # workin
-A simple app to create and run custom workouts.
+An app to create and run smart trainer workouts.